twoteesbrett/Spectrum.Ird/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![NuGet Badge](https://buildstats.info/nuget/Spectrum.Ird)](https://www.nuget.org/packages/Spectrum.Ird)

-# New Zealand IRD Number and Bank Account Validation
+# New Zealand IRD Number and Bank Account Number Validation

-A library to validate IRD numbers and bank account numbers according to the "Resident Withholding Tax (RWT) and Non-Resident Withholding Tax (NRWT)" specification published by the New Zealand Inland Revenue Department (IRD).
+This is a library to validate IRD numbers and New Zealand bank account numbers according to the "Resident Withholding Tax (RWT) and Non-Resident Withholding Tax (NRWT)" specification published by the New Zealand Inland Revenue Department (IRD).

-The specification used in this implementation is [here](https://www.ird.govt.nz/-/media/project/ir/documents/income-tax/withholding-taxes/rwt-nrwt-withholding-tax-certificate/2020-rwt-and-nrwt-certificate-filing-specification.pdf).
+The specification used in this implementation is [here](https://www.classic.ird.govt.nz/resources/6/1/6198472a-ebee-4b71-bb16-3f7275e7f2bd/2019+RWT-NRWT+Specification+v1.0.pdf?Read%20the%20Non-resident%20withholding%20tax%20and%20resident%20withholding%20tax%20specification%20document).

 ## Installation
 This library is distributed with Nuget.
 The package can be installed by: